marcelotduarte/cx_Freeze/doc/src/setup_script.rst

    * - .. option:: build_exe
-     - directory for built executables and dependent files, defaults to the value of the "build_exe" option on the build command (see above); note that using this option (instead of the corresponding option on the build command) may break bdist_msi, bdist_mac, and other commands
+     - directory for built executables and dependent files, defaults to the value of the "build_exe" option on the build command (see above); note that using this option overwrite the corresponding option on the build command
    * - .. option:: optimize
      - optimization level, one of 0 (disabled), 1 or 2
    * - .. option:: excludes